-Notes: Percentages across response options may not sum to 100 within firm categories because of rounding.
-Because firm age is included in the SBCS weighting dimensions, the shares shown in the figure reflect the weighted distribution as sourced from US Census Bureau data.
+Notes: Percentages may not sum to 100 within firm categories because of rounding.
+Because firm size is included in the SBCS weighting dimensions, the shares shown in the figure reflect the weighted distribution as sourced from US Census Bureau data.
 See Appendix for details on national-, state-, and MSA-level SBCS weights.